Newfooty Tribute Website.

 |Deluxe Set No. 3||Deluxe No 2 plus table clamps, boundary cord, and marked out cloth.|

 The players were made of card and slotted into a slightly curved lead base.
-The lead bases were plain in the basic sets, and painted red and blue for the more deluxe versions.
-The bases were very flat, and the card figures do seem to be a simple attempt to add some 3-D to the coin-pushing style of game.
-The card figure has an action pose, and this design idea was kept through various figure changes.
-It is in marked contrast to the card Subbuteo figure.
-At this stage, the same illustration is on both sides of the player.
+The lead bases were plain in the basic sets, and painted to match the team colours in the more deluxe sets.
+The bases were very flat, and the card figures do seem to be a simple attempt to add some 3-D to the coin-flicking style of game.
+The card figure was drawn in an action pose, and this design idea was kept through various figure changes.
+This is in marked contrast to the card Subbuteo figure when it arrived.
+At this stage, the same illustration was on both sides of the player.
 However, as you should be able to see the two teams in the set shown here each have a different design.

-The sets continued to be made throughout the 1930s, and various coloured teams became available, again pre-dating one of the key factors in Subbuteo's success, that of making repeat sales to existing customers.
-The players also grew slightly, from being an inch high, to about an inch and a quarter.
+The sets continued to be made throughout the 1930s, and various coloured teams became available.
+This feature again pre-dates one of the key factors in Subbuteo's success, that of making repeat sales to existing customers.
+The earliest list I've seen shows eleven colours.
+The players also grew slightly in the late 1930s, from being an inch high, to about an inch and a quarter.

 1939-45 The War Years.

 As mentioned, the box and contents of this set match the pre-war years of Newfooty, and the contents were pretty basic.
 The players were smaller than in the 1950s sets, and all of one design (although it is an attractive illustration).
-The bases were still just a small circle of lead, painted to match the figures.
-A nice touch here (and you can also see it in the goal picture in the next section), is that the striped team had thin stripes painted onto the blue base.
+The bases were still just the small circle of lead, here painted to match the figures.
+A nice touch (and you can also see it in the goal picture in the next section), is that the striped team had thin stripes painted onto the blue base.
 Note that the goalkeeper rod hooked around the card figure.
 The ball, if it is original, is suitably horrible.
-The wooden goals were lovely though, and continued into the 1950s.
+The goals were different to the 1930s sets, being constructed of wood, stables, and real nets.
+These are rather lovely, and continued into the 1950s.

 1946-51 The Post-War Years.